Samsung/tizen-docs/docs/application/tizen-studio-0/index.md

 </style>
 <section id ="main">

-Tizen Studio is an official integrated development environment (IDE) for developing Tizen apps.
+Tizen Studio is an official Integrated Development Environment (IDE) for developing Tizen apps.
 This environment is built over Eclipse, it presents a unified environment where you can write, edit, debug, build, and publish your app.
-Tizen Studio runs on Windows®, Ubuntu, and macOS.
+Tizen Studio runs on Windows®, Ubuntu®, and macOS®.

 Tizen Studio primarily consists of: